 - At the end of Episode 5 of Sam & Max: Beyond Time and Space, the Soda Poppers have a portal opened on them (which was one of the Bermuda Triangle portals from Episode 2, It Makes Sense in Context) that pours gallons and gallons of lava on them, and Peepers' eyeballs can be seen floating around in the lava after he and the other Soda Poppers are killed.

 - In Katawa Shoujo, Hanako has right side of her body (and face) covered with burn scars from a childhood tragedy.
-But according to the Word Of God, her right eye is not damaged.
+But according to the Word of God, her right eye is not damaged, and in one scene in the game, it shows that Hanako's scars reach up her neck and onto her cheek, but don't quite reach the eye.

 - Common in Western Animation, when characters' faces have something blow up in front of their face, turning their entire face chalky black.
 But not their eyes.